 The 8 Best Outdoor Projectors

-This wiki has been updated 33 times since it was first published in December of 2016.
+This wiki has been updated 38 times since it was first published in December of 2016.
 Enjoy your favorite movies in the fresh air and under twinkling stars with one of these outdoor projectors.
 The models we've selected produce enough brightness and contrast to overcome most light pollution, and some even run on battery power, so you can take them anywhere.
 We've ranked them here by their light output, portability, software and hardware features, and maximum resolution.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes